kh0p/asura/README.md

 ## Description

-This script is borned in wrath, and its task is to redress the inner balance and regain harmony with arch install stage.
+This script is born in wrath, and its task is to redress the inner balance and regain harmony with arch install stage.
 It's automation tool to keep all procedures organized - to prevent from repeating oneself every single time.